tale-toul/OCP4UPIAWS/README.md

 bootstrap $ journalctl -b -f -u bootkube.service
 ```

-When the bootstrap process is completed successfully the master nodes still need a few minutes to be ready.
+When the bootstrap process hass completed successfully with the message: `INFO It is now safe to remove the bootstrap resources`.
+The master nodes still need a few minutes to be ready.
+Despite the message keep the bootstrap resources around until the end of the intallation, they are usefull for troubleshooting in case anything goes wrong.
+Check the section [Deleting bootstrap resources](#deleting-bootstrap-resources) for instructions on how to remove those resources.

-Login to the cluster using the CLI by exporting the variable KUBECONFIG using the path to the file.
+Login to the cluster using the CLI by exporting the variable KUBECONFIG using the path to the file **kubeconfig** created by the openshift-install program.
 Using a relative path like in the following example will require to run the oc commands ffrom the same directory where the relative path is valid:

 ```shell
 export KUBECONFIG=brinx/auth/kubeconfig